 Referring URL access typically works quickly and seamlessly, but there are a few situations that will cause difficulties when using this authentication method.
-Referring URL will not work with secure http (https).
-This means that any URL beginning with https:// will not work with referring URL authentication.

 Links that use Java Script to open a new webpage will also present problems with Referring URL The most commonly used Firewall software is Norton's Personal Firewall.
 Below are two links to the Norton's Knowledge Base that gives information on how to the configuration changes necessary to allow Norton's Personal Firewall to function with referring URLs.

 This link describes how to enable passing referring URL information in recent versions of Norton Firewall.